chehak123/GirlMeetup/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
-I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
+I'm again borrowing these from :link:[Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

 * 2 spaces for indentation rather than tabs
 * You can try running `npm run lint` for style unification